In this article, Data handling using Pandas-I you will learn about the Python Pandas data structure series.

 Watch this video to understand the practical aspects:

-In above screenshot, I have accessed elements by using their index value such as ser[2] and ser[3].
-For accessing all the values using indexes you can use for loop.
+In the above screenshot, I have accessed elements by using their index value such as ser[2] and ser[3].

 Follow this link to read the questions and answer:

-In above code, I have changed the element value with a scalar value.
-In python, series objects are valued mutable i.e. values can be changed but size immutable i.e. can’t be changed.
+In the above screenshot code, I have changed the element value with a scalar value.
+In Python, series objects are valued mutable i.e. values can be changed but the size is immutable i.e. can’t be changed.

 The head() function displays n number of elements from the top in the series.
 In the above example, I have accessed top 3 elements.
 If no value is passed in the parameter then by default it will display 5 elements from the top.
 Similarly, the tail function will work and display n number of elements from the bottom.